Tung Oil for Butcher Block Countertops

 Troubleshooting Common Issues

-• Uneven Finish: Caused by inadequate sanding or poor oil application.
-Lightly sand the surface and reapply the oil.
+• Uneven Finish: Usually from uneven sanding or inconsistent application.
+Lightly sand the surface to even it out and reapply.

-• White Spots: Indicate trapped moisture.
-Sand the affected area and reapply tung oil.
+• White Spots: Indicate moisture trapped in or under the oil.
+Sand the affected area back to bare wood and start the oil process fresh.

 Environmental and Health Considerations